 The rabbis pleaded for mercy on his behalf and he died.

-The Organizational Culture at Rabbi Yohanan's beit Midrash: analysis of the legend
+The Organizational Culture in R. Yohanan‘s Beit Midrash: Analysis of the Legend

-The first two scenes of the legend put the ‘knowledge-power’ relationship as the starting point of the story.
-They undermine the ability of those who possess the discursive knowledge to control the entire reality, and to mark their place as a ‘Master signifier’ for their environment.
-Indeed, in these scenes only the two main protagonists in the story appear.
-However, the structure of the power relations between the two heroes, and it foundation on the knowledge products that used and created in the beit midrash, reflect both the patterns of Rabbi Yohanan's conduct as the organization's head, as well as the patterns of the entire organization, with all its partners.
-Therefore, these scenes should also be analyzed in order to understand the dominate dynamics in R. Yohanan's beit midrash.
+The first two scenes in the legend place the “knowledge–power” relationship at the beginning of the story.
+They undermine the ability of those who possess the discursive knowledge to control the entire reality and to secure their place as “Master signifiers” for their environment.
+Indeed, only the two main protagonists in the story appear in these scenes.
+However, the structure of the power relations between the two heroes, and its foundation on the knowledge products that are used and created in the beit midrash, reflect both the patterns of R. Yohanan’s conduct as the head of the organization and those of the entire organization with all its partners.
+Therefore, to understand the dominant dynamics in R. Yohanan’s beit midrash, these scenes should be analyzed as well.

-The two personae - Rabbi Yohanan and Resh Lakish - represent a specific essentialist sphere.
-Each sphere creates a type of characteristic knowledge which results in a different type of power; they come in contact and in conflict in the liminal space of the river.
-Resh Lakish represents ‘nature,’ the ‘outside’ vis-à-vis the world of the beit midrash.
-The latter is identified both with Rabbi Yohanan and with ‘culture.’
-Resh Lakish possesses the knowledge necessary for survival in the real world; he who possesses it becomes the hunter, rather than the hunted.
-His knowledge creates physical strength, in this scene represented by the metonymic tool which he holds - ‘his spear’ - and by his athletic ability to leap from one side of the river to the other.
+The two personae—R. Yohanan and Resh Lakish—represent a specific essentialist sphere.
+Each sphere creates a type of characteristic knowledge that yields a different type of power; the types make contact and clash in the liminal space of the river.
+Resh Lakish represents “nature,” the “outside” that contrasts to the world of the beit midrash.
+The latter milieu is identified both with R. Yohanan and with “culture.”
+Resh Lakish possesses the knowledge necessary for survival in the real world, making him a hunter rather than the hunted.
+His knowledge creates physical strength, represented in this scene by the metonymic tool that he clutches—“his spear”—and by his athletic ability to vault the river.

-The ‘outside-natural’ sphere stands in opposition to the ‘inside-cultural’ sphere of the beit midrash.
-Rabbi Yohanan, the product of this sphere and its current leader, has at his disposal a different kind of knowledge: rhetorical knowledge based upon the word and on discourse, acquired and polished by means of repeated experience in dialectic debate in the beit midrash.
-Rabbi Yohanan, the hunted one, understands reality and responds to it by using the knowledge which he possesses.
-Through his rhetorical abilities he succeeds in convincing Resh Lakish to agree to an exchange: “I will give you my sister” etc. Thus, at the outset of the story we see that the knowledge created in the beit midrash is superior to that acquired in the external sphere.
-One who possesses this knowledge is able to overturn the ultimate balance of power extant in the outside world and to force his will on the ‘strong one’ of the outside world.
-Rabbi Yohanan's position as “master,” as one who controls the discourse and through him in all reality, is immediately determined at the beginning of the legend.
-In contrast, as Kosman points out: “On a second level, this metaphoric tableau shows the extent to which Resh Lakish is dependent upon R. Johanan from this moment on; his symbolic transition from one 'riverbank' to the other in his life was totally contingent upon R. Johanan 's aid, so that he could swim in the 'water of the Tora'.”
+The “outside-natural” sphere stands in opposition to the “inside-cultural” sphere of the beit midrash.
+R. Yohanan, the product of the latter sphere and its current leader, has a different kind of knowledge to call upon : rhetorical knowledge based on word and discourse, acquired and polished by means of repeated experience in dialectic debate in the beit midrash.
+R. Yohanan, the prey, understands reality and responds to it by using the knowledge that he possesses.
+Applying his rhetorical talent, he convinces Resh Lakish to agree to an exchange: “I will give you my sister […].”
+Thus, at the outset of the story we see that the knowledge created in the beit midrash is superior to that acquired in the external sphere.
+One who possesses this knowledge is able to overturn the ultimate balance of power in the outside world and impose his will on the “strong one” who inhabits that space.
+R. Yohanan’s position as “master,” one who controls the discourse and, through him [through it?], all of reality, is determined at the very beginning of the legend.
+In contrast, as Kosman points out:

+On a second level, this metaphoric tableau shows the extent to which Resh Lakish is dependent upon Rabbi Johanan from this moment on; his symbolic transition from one “riverbank” to the other in his life was totally contingent upon Rabbi Johanan‘s aid, so that he could swim in the “water of the Tora.”